saltyorg/docs/docs/advanced/your-own-containers.md

 # Adding your own containers to Saltbox

 When you install existing roles in Saltbox, some things get handled behind the scenes for you.
-Notably, this includes creating the subdomain[s] at Cloudflare and creating the `/opt/APPNAME` directory tree.
+Notably, this includes creating the subdomain[s] at Cloudflare and creating the `/opt/xAPP_NAMEx` directory tree.

-When you add a container manually as outlined on this page, neither of those things will be done for you (unless you have installed our ddns container), so prior to running the docker commands described below you will have to create the `APPNAME.domain.tld` subdomain at Cloudflare [or wherever your DNS is] and create the required `/opt/APPNAME` directory tree.
+When you add a container manually as outlined on this page, neither of those things will be done for you (unless you have installed our ddns container), so prior to running the docker commands described below you will have to create the `xAPP_NAMEx.domain.tld` subdomain at Cloudflare [or wherever your DNS is] and create the required `/opt/xAPP_NAMEx` directory tree.

 !!! info "Two approaches available"
     - **Recommended:** Use the [Generate Traefik Template](#utilizing-generate-traefik-template-recommended) for the easiest setup